 Robin Gale-Baker, from Sustainable Macleod, discusses growing potatoes.
-This is one of a series of articles she has written about growing herbs and veggies (see right hand sidebar).
-She has also written a number of articles about growing fruit trees and general growing techniques.
+This is one of a series of articles she has written about growing various veggies (see right hand sidebar).
+She has also written a number of articles about growing various herbs, growing various fruit trees and general growing techniques.

 A version of this article was first published on the Sustainable Macleod website.